 Courses in all areas of food preparation and kitchen management, from cooking fundamentals to fine dining and patisserie.
 Examples: breakfast cookery; meats and poultry; stocks, soups and sauces; vegetables/fruits/starches; seafood cookery; garde manger; nutritional cooking; computer applications.

-See course descriptions on the Culinary Arts page under 'Courses and Costs'.
+Required seminars for certification in first aid, fire safety, food safety, serving alcohol, and managing hazardous materials.
+Cannot continue in many other courses, and cannot graduate, without these certifications.
+If you miss or fail any seminar, you would need to arrange it privately and pay again for it.
+See course descriptions here.
+Click on the "Courses & Costs" link.
+See PDF document on this page.

-How You'll "Learn by Doing"
+How You'll "Learn By Doing":

 All learning will require significant "hands on" practice and skill development.
 Students will spend most days in the kitchen.
 All students will participate in preparation, production and clean-up, daily.

-- Evaluation will include theory and practical "black box" exercises based on Manitoba Apprenticeship standards. - You'll be involved in group and community events that include the operation of a fine dining restaurant (Grey Owl).
-You will work co-operatively with Hotel & Restaurant Management and Horticultural Production classes in planning and preparing food and serving the public. - See video about the program here: https://youtu.be/zmYetIqh1c
+Evaluation will include theory and practical "black box" exercises based on Manitoba Apprenticeship standards.

+You'll be involved in group and community events that include the operation of a fine dining restaurant (Grey Owl).
+You will work co-operatively with Hotel & Restaurant Management and Horticultural Production classes in planning and preparing food and serving the public.

+See video about the program here: https://youtu.be/ zmYetIqh1c

-What You'll Need to Do to Graduate
+What You'll Need To Do to Graduate (General):

-General